 ABOUT DOC JB

 I was born and raised in northern New Jersey and pursued a doctoral degree at New York University from the mid 1980s through the early 1990s.
 I trained in New York City’s schools, clinics, and hospitals, including Kings County Hospital and SUNY - Brooklyn Health Science Center.
-For almost twenty years, I have practiced psychology with children, adolescents, and adults–-in New Jersey near where I grew up and in New York City near where I live.
-Due to the pandemic, my work with patients is on-line until September 2021.
+For almost twenty years, I have practiced psychology with children, adolescents, and adults–-in New Jersey near where I grew up and in New York City.
+Due to the pandemic, my work with patients is online for the foreseeable future.

 I practice the Gestalt Therapy approach to psychotherapy which champions an authentic, therapeutic relationship and commitment to dialogue.
 I have studied, and continue to study, this approach in California, New York and abroad.
 I do not consider myself the “authority” who is there to solve my patient’s problems.
 Rather, I work collaboratively with my patient to unravel meaning, to enhance awareness, and to discover or create choices that are more effective and authentic.
 I believe wholeheartedly in Anne Isabella Ritchie’s observation, “If you give a man a fish he is hungry again in an hour.
 If you teach him to catch a fish, you do him a good turn.”

 Over the years, I have worked with several hundred children, adolescents, and adults.
 I am pleased to know that people experience me as an empathic, genuine, and competent clinician who approaches patients with dedication and a sense of humor.

 My practice is diverse and I see people of all ages and backgrounds.
 I am especially interested in the care of adolescents and young adults who are finding their way in the city.
 There is little I hear that surprises me and even less that I have not heard before.
 I support the resiliency of those in difficult situations and I am moved when asked to be a part of their journey.

 I look forward to beginning our work together.